LPS France

 Furthermore, modern technologies offer considerable advantages.
 In particular, they enable:

-• Of the automatic alerts in case of impact, for an immediate reaction
+• Automatic alerts in case of impact, for an immediate response

-• regulatory compliance facilitated, thanks to automatic traceability
+• Easier regulatory compliance , thanks to automatic traceability

 Importance of Maintenance and Control